zoltan-baba/forestry-demo/_drafts/_posts/example-draft.md

 Draft posts aren't included when publishing your site.

-This is great for authoring work in progress content, or hiding content that shouldn't be available at the current time.
+This is great for:

+* authoring work in progress content
+* hiding content that shouldn't be available at the current time